jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 We will return to this soon.

+Socialism is science.

 We should keep going.

-#### USA - Paul Baron
+#### USA - Paul Baran

 1955.
 The Soviets detonate their first hydrogen bomb.
 Much of my family is still in Eastern Europe.
 I'm in the United States.
 Nuclear war must be prevented.

 Computers are new, powerful, and advancing.
-I should now, I worked at Eckert and Mauchly on UNIVAC models.
+I should know, I worked at Eckert–Mauchly Computer Corporation on UNIVAC models.
 I have a masters in engineering from UCLA.
 I'm at RAND Corporation in Santa Monica.
 I have so much resources.
-I am so much responsibility.
+I have so much responsibility.
 I can help prevent nuclear war.

 Must get started.

 The Air Force keeps a list of research needs at RAND.
 I scan it.
 Pick one: "communication survival in nuclear attacks."
 Most American military communications used high-frequency connections.
 Those are vulnerable to nuclear attacks.
+Communication blackouts means itchy trigger fingers.
+Resilient communication networks prevents nuclear war.

 Must keep going.

 A completely distributed network.
 No centralization.
 Like a fishnet—every node connected to multiple others.
-Run simulations with mey team.
+Run simulations with my team.
 Discovery!
-Just three or four connections per node would be almost as robust network as the theoretical limit.
+Just three or four connections per node would nearly as robust a network as the theoretical limit.
 Redundancy is key.

 Must keep going.

-And block messages.
-Break messages into small chunks of data.
+And no more dropped calls.
+Instead block messages.
+Break every messages into very small chunks of data.
 Each finds its own route through the net.
 If one fails to deliver, resend it.
 Everything reassembles at the destination.
-Packets increase redundancy.
+Block messages increase redundancy.

 Must keep going.